EthicalML/awesome-artificial-intelligence-guidelines/README.md

 * [IBM's AI Explainability 360 Open Source Toolkit](http://aix360.mybluemix.net/) - This is IBM's toolkit that includes large number of examples, research papers and demos implementing several algorithms that provide insights on fairness in machine learning systems.
 * [Linux Foundation AI Landscape](https://landscape.lfai.foundation/) - The official list of tools in the AI landscape curated by the Linux Foundation, which contains well maintained and used tools and frameworks.
 * [Taking action on digital ethics](https://www.avanade.com/en-us/thinking/research-and-insights/trendlines/digital-ethics) from Avanade
+* [Fairlearn](https://fairlearn.org/) - A toolkit for assessing and improving fairness in AI from Microsoft

 ## Industry standards initiatives